jonatasperaza/FabricaNeedsService/README.md

 - URL: `/`
 - Method: `GET`
-- Description: heck if the API is running.
+- Description: Check if the API is running.
 - Response:
     - `200 OK`